Oxford "-er": Other examples

 Brekker, breakker or brekkers (for breakfast) is a coinage from the 1880s still in occasional use.
 In 1996, Jessica Mitford (1917–1996) in one of her final letters to her sister, Deborah, Duchess of Devonshire, referred to "proper boiled eggs for breakker".
 Shampers (champagne) occurs frequently, often spelt champers: "They like champers up north".

 At Cambridge University, cleaning staff who change bed linen and towels in college rooms are referred to as "bedders".

 Simon Raven (1927–2001), describing an episode on military service in the late 1940s, referred several times to a particular brigadier as "the Brigger".

 Terms from Harrow School include bluer (blue blazer) and yarder (school yard).

-The word banter is another example of the Oxford "-er".
-The original word "bant" refers to a ritual whereby those passing from the main quadrangle of University College, Oxford to its secondary Radcliffe "quad" between the hours of 7 and 10 PM were made to rapidly consume an alcoholic beverage as they passed the entrance to a shared student room.

 A flat-sided conker (fruit of a horse-chestnut) is known as a cheeser, an "-er" contraction of "cheese-cutter".
 The names applied to conkers that have triumphed in conker fights are arguably "-er" forms ("one-er", "twelver", etc), though "conker" itself is derived from a dialect word for the shell of a snail.